Hwang Byeong-geun

-Hwang Byeong-geun (born 14 June 1994 in South Korea) is a South Korean footballer who plays for Busan IPark as a goalkeeper.
+Hwang Byeong-geun (born 14 June 1994 in South Korea) is a South Korean footballer who plays for FC Anyang as a goalkeeper.

 Career

 Hwang started his senior career with Jeonbuk Hyundai Motors in 2015.

 He joined Sangju Sangmu in the South Korean K League 1 for his military service, in April 2019, where he has made six appearances.

 On 1 July 2022, he moved to Busan IPark of K League 2.